JJM258/data_integration_project/README.md

 - Then using Power BI desktop the user can create there own visual insights based on the Data Analysis notebook (the visualisation I created are upload here on the github/pdf upload)

 ### Option 2
+- On databricks, click the user icon
+- After click settings and then under __user__ click __linked accounts__
+- Next click the butten __Git Integration__, and link your personal git account
+- Then clone this git repository into your github
+- Finally, in databricks, create a new workspace using a Git Folder

 Key Design Decisions